rwbl/make-floodbarrier-model/README.md

 * To display information in a small display, i.e. Abs NHN (cm), Rel PNP = Relative Tide Gauge Zero (cm), PNP=Tide Gauge Zero (m), Tide Ebb or Flood, Gate State Open or Close
 * To remote control the gate
 * To publish tide data
+* To have fun exploring and creating technical type of digital custom creations

 _Note_: This make project is for private use only.